jpoulin587/budgettracker/readme.md

 ## Installation
-You can activate this app by Click the deployed link below.
+You can activate this app by clicking the deployed link below.

 ## Usage
 You can make use of this app by following these directions:  Click the deployed link below.